psychemedia/island-storynotes/wightnotes.md

 lead one hundred feet) than that of its formerly invidious neighbour.
-It feems fufficiently clear, that this difference in the appearance of the two downs muft have arifen rather from the growth of Shanklin, than the finking of Week ; fince the latter, and all the furrounding downs, bear the fame relative proportion to each other they ever did, which could not be the cafe, had any change taken
+It feems fufficiently clear, that this difference in the appearance of the two downs muft have arisen rather from the growth of Shanklin, than the sinking of Week ; since the latter, and all the surrounding downs, bear the same relative proportion to each other they ever did, which could not be the case, had any change taken

 Isle of Wight Moncrieff
 p92
 OUR Pisgah for this stage is St Catherine's Down, once held the highest point of the Island, but now dethroned, like Ben Macdhui, in favour of the Ben Nevis of St Boniface.
 It appears that in Georgian days Week Down was charged with hiding Shanklin Down from the view of St Catherine's, as is no longer the case, the moral being that one or other of these heights has been raised or depressed, as may well have happened to superstructures upon so slipperyfoundation.
-Insuchaquestionofmeasure- ments, at all events, "the self-styled science of the " so-callednineteenthcentury withitsmoreelaborate observations, gives a surer title to eminence.
+Insuchaquestionofmeasure- ments, at all events, "the self-styled science of the " so-called nineteenth century with its more elaborate observations, gives a surer title to eminence.
 But St Catherine's is only a few feet lower than the ridge above Ventnor ; and from it, too, a fine prospect may be had, ranging over the Isle of Wight to the heights of the mainland, and across the Channel to the French coast in clear weather.

 Journey to Isle of Wight Pennant p187
-Divines, who feek for the completion of prophecies, may have a more comfortable and authentic proof, from the re- cent appearance of SkanMm Down, from the Tower of $L
+Divines, who feek for the completion of prophecies, may have a more comfortable and authentic proof, from the recent appearance of SkanMm Down, from the Tower of St.
 Catherine.
-Within memory of man, another, called Week Down, interfered fo far as to render the former fcarcely vifi- ble from the Tower; but, at prefent, Shanklin Down appears from that ancient ftructure a hundred feet higher than that of Week: fo that, in this inftance at leaf!:, cc every valley fhall be exalted, and every mountain fhall be made low." remember the infinite fatisfaction I gave to a truly learned and pious Divine on this fubjecl:, by relating to- him, that the later meafures of the height of our boafled Snowdon made it about a hundred and fifty feet lower than it was in the preceding century.
+Within memory of man, another, called Week Down, interfered so far as to render the former fcarcely visible from the Tower; but, at prefent, Shanklin Down appears from that ancient ftructure a hundred feet higher than that of Week: so that, in this instance at least, cc?? every valley shall be exalted, and every mountain shall be made low." remember the infinite satisfaction I gave to a truly learned and pious Divine on this subject:, by relating to him, that the later meafures of the height of our boafled??
+Snowdon made it about a hundred and fifty feet lower than it was in the preceding century.